 You are here: CIDR>About CIDR> General

-In response to the expanding field of genetics, CIDR rapidly implements new technologies, offers new services and increases throughput while maintaining strict quality standards.
+In response to the expanding field of genetics, CIDR rapidly implements new technologies and offers new production scale services while maintaining strict quality standards.

 Support and Access

 The CIDR facility is supported by several sources.
-The largest source of support is the NIH CIDR Program, a federal contract from the National Institutes of Health to the Johns Hopkins University funded by fourteen NIH institutes: NHGRI, NCI, NEI, NIA, NIAAA, NIAMS, NICHD, NIDA, NIDCD, NIDCR, NIDDK, NIEHS, NIMH, and NINDS.
-The CIDR contract was initially awarded in 1996 and renewed in 2007 and 2012 with some overlap of funding.
+The largest source of support is the NIH CIDR Program, a federal contract from the National Institutes of Health to the Johns Hopkins University funded by ten NIH institutes: NHGRI, NCI, NEI, NIA, NIAAA, NICHD, NIDCD, NIDCR, NIEHS, and NINDS.
+The CIDR contract was initially awarded in 1996, renewed in 2007 and 2012 with some overlap of funding, and cometitively renewed for seven years in 2017.
 The federal contract numbers are:

 HHSN268200782096C (2007-2012), and HHSN268201100011I (2011-2012)$69,082,344